madskristensen/ShowKeybindings/README.md

 ![import](art/import4.png)

 And that is it.
-The keybindings are now applied.
+The keybindings are now imported and applied.

 ## How can I help?